Sibling Rivalry (film)

-Sibling Rivalry is a 1990 black comedy film directed by Carl Reiner and starring Kirstie Alley, Sam Elliott, Jami Gertz, Bill Pullman, Carrie Fisher, and Scott Bakula.
+Sibling Rivalry is a 1990 American black comedy film directed by Carl Reiner and starring Kirstie Alley, Sam Elliott, Jami Gertz, Bill Pullman, Carrie Fisher, and Scott Bakula.

 Plot

 Marjorie Turner has been married for eight years and is tired of her husband Harry's neglect and his snooty relatives, most of them doctors.
 One day her sister, Jeanine, urges her to break out of her rut and have a fling.

 At a grocery store, Marjorie allows herself to be picked up for a quick sexual tryst.
 Unfortunately, her lover dies during the act.
 Even more unfortunately, the dead man turns out to be Harry's long-absent brother Charles.

 Complications ensue, some of them involving a vertical blinds salesman named Nick.
 He was in the hallway, wanting to get into a room to install blinds so he could convince the hotel to invest in them.

 When Marjorie leaves the room, she inadvertently both drops her wallet and leaves the door ajar.
 Thinking he's in luck, Nick gets to work hanging the blinds.
 Halfway through a pole slips, hitting the lifeless man in the bed.
 Feeling responsible for the man's death, he calls Marjorie as he assumes she's his wife.

 Marjorie goes to the hotel room to get her wallet back, and she and Nick panic, so they decide to make it look like a suicide.
 She writes a suicide note, and they empty bottles of pills down his throat.
 From home, she calls 911 to report the death.

 When police arrive, Nick is in the room and insists it must have been a prank.
 His brother Wilbur is a police officer investigating the case.
 He meets Jeanine while investigating the 911 call.
 They have chemistry and become involved.